Manager: Damon Bristo

 Management Territory: Worldwide

 “Trevor Scheunemann, last seen in 2010 as Jake Wallace (La Fanciulla del West) and as Count Almaviva (Le Nozze di Figaro) was a total standout in the supporting role of Moralès.”
-Sean Martinfield, San Francisco Sentinel, November 8, 2011 – Morales in 'Carmen' at San Francisco Opera
+Sean Martinfield, San Francisco Sentinel – Morales in 'Carmen' at San Francisco Opera

-“As Figaro and Susanna's aristocratic employers, baritone Trevor Scheunemann and soprano Ellie Dehn were every bit as good, and no less wanting for romantic turmoil…Scheunemann's Count Almaviva, the target of much of this subterfuge, deployed a resonant, commanding voice…” Emily Hilligoss, SF Weekly, October 18, 2010 – Count Almaviva in 'Le nozze di Figaro' at San Francisco Opera
+“As Figaro and Susanna's aristocratic employers, baritone Trevor Scheunemann and soprano Ellie Dehn were every bit as good, and no less wanting for romantic turmoil…Scheunemann's Count Almaviva, the target of much of this subterfuge, deployed a resonant, commanding voice…” Emily Hilligoss, SF Weekly – Count Almaviva in 'Le nozze di Figaro' at San Francisco Opera

 “Rich” and “gleaming” (Washington Post) are a few words used to describe the voice of American baritone Trevor Scheunemann.

-In the 2012 – 2013 season, Trevor Scheunemann returned to the Metropolitan Opera as Silvano in the new production of Un ballo in maschera under Fabio Luisi, which was also an HD simulcast.
+This season, Mr. Scheunemann will return to the Metropolitan Opera in productions of The Enchanted Island, Andrea Chenier, and La bohème.
+He will also been seen at Opéra de Monte Carlo in his role debut as Donner in Das Rheingold and as Belcore in L’elisir d’amore with Baltimore Concert Opera.
+In the 2012 – 2013 season, Trevor Scheunemann returned to the Metropolitan Opera as Silvano in the new production . . . of Un ballo in maschera under Fabio Luisi, which was also an HD simulcast.
 Also at the MET, he reprised his role of Morales in Carmen and covered Marullo in the new production of Rigoletto.
-Last season, Mr. Scheunemann returned to the San Francisco Opera as Joe in the world . . . premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
+Last season, Mr. Scheunemann returned to the San Francisco Opera as Joe in the world premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
 Additionally, he debuted at Théâtre du Capitole in Toulouse as Sharpless in Madama Butterfly to great acclaim.
-Next season, he returns to Opéra de Monte-Carlo as Donner in Das Rheingold and will return to the roster of the Metropolitan Opera in productions of La bohème, Andrea Chénier, and The Enchanted Island.

 Mr. Scheunemann recently returned to the San Francisco Opera as Joe in the world premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
 Additionally, he debuted at Théâtre du Capitole in Toulouse as Sharpless in Madama Butterfly to great acclaim.
 He was also recently seen at Metropolitan Opera as Schaunard in La bohème and Sid in La fanciulla del West, as well as the Count in Le nozze di Figaro at San Francisco Opera under Nicola Luisotti.
 He also premiered a new opera at Opéra de Monte Carlo entitled Die Marquise von O by René Koering.
 He made his Kansas City Symphony debut singing the “Old American Songs” of Aaron Copland.
 Mr. Scheunemann has been seen recently at Washington National Opera as Zurga in Les pêcheurs des perles and Count Almaviva in Le nozze di Figaro.
 He returned to the Metropolitan Opera as Morales in the new production of Carmen conducted by Yannick Nézet-Séguin, debuted at Oper Frankfurt as Guglielmo in Così fan tutte, and Opéra de Lille with Emmanuelle Haïm in Rameau’s Dardanus.
 He also made his San Francisco Opera debut as Jake Wallace in La fanciulla del West conducted by Nicola Luisotti.
 In the summer of 2009, he returned to the Glyndebourne Festival to sing Melot in Tristan und Isolde and made his debut at Opéra National de Bordeaux in Robert Carsen’s L’incoronazione di Poppea.
 In concert, he performed Vaughan Williams’s Dona nobis pacem, Britten’s Cantata Misericordium, and Purcell’s Come, Ye Sons of Art with the Choral Arts Society of Washington (DC).